xrcodes/kinect-to-hololens/README.md

 4. Place your HoloLens beneth your Kinect on the floor and press space using the portal.
 5. Use arrow keys to adjust the position of the scene and d key to hide the visuals for setup.

+## Check firewall when connections don't work.
+Since the sender gets usually turned on a machine that is not built to function as a server, it in-coming connections often gets blocked.
+Actually, they get blocked by default when the firewall is on.
+If a connection does not work, first turn off the whole firewall and try it for diagnosis.
+If this makes the connection to happen, turn on the firewall again and add inbound rules for both sender and controller (this would mean Unity3D if you are running it as a Unity3D project) allowing domain/private/public (choose the ones that belong to your environment; pick all if you are not sure) connection.

 # Additional Notes

 ## Floor Detection